chainslake/chainslake.github.io/_posts/2024-08-04-top-richest-wallets-have-interactived-with-a-contract-on-ethereum.md

 description: Explain how to build the API on chainslake which get top richest wallets have interactived with one contract on ethereum
 ---

 Hello guys, my name is Lake, founder of Chainslake - A Blockchain data lakehouse framework.
 I just solved the problem of getting a list of the richest wallets have interacted with any contract on Ethereum, so I wrote this article to share with you how I did it.
-You can try it out through the API I provided at the end of the article.
+You can try it out through the API or UI which I provided at the end of the article.
 Now let's get started.

 ## Why I need this knowledge?